harL06/OlympicsGraph/ReadMe.txt

-Designed as part of a computer science project in secondary school.
+Designed as one of my first computer science projects in secondary school.

 Brief:
       Attached below are two CSV files.
 Dictionary contains the names of all the countries represented in the Summer Olympics from 1986 - 2012.
 Summer.csv contains the names of the winner, the sports they won in and the medals they won.